TejaMalireddy/Stock-Analysis-and-ploting-using-Python/README.md

 # Stock-Analysis-and-ploting-using-Python

 PROJECT OVERVIEW:
 .)
-This is a stock analysis project tool built using django and django rest- framework.
+This is a stock analysis project tool built using django and django rest-framework.
 It fetches historical data of indexes of stocks over last 10 years with 1 day time frame.Data Visualization and plotting is done using Matplotlib library.It retrives stock data from Yahoo Finance API using yfincance and set API end point using DRF framework,to fetch the data by identifying peaks ,valleys,support and resistance.

 TECHNOLGIES USED: